Canadians are lucky to live in a country with stability, jobs and the rule of law.

-FIRST ANNUAL COALITION FOR CANADIAN POLICE REFORM CONFERENCE
+The COALITION FOR CANADIAN POLICE REFORM CONFERENCE was a success!

 By the numbers: speakers 15; attendees about 85; New members during the conference 4

-We now have members from coast to coast excepting NB, PEI and Newfoundland
+We now have members from coast to coast excepting New Brunswick, Newfoundland and the Territories.

-The Coalition for Canadian Police Reform is incorporated in Canada as a non-profit.
-Our goal is to educate Canadians about the professionalization of policing, and elevate policing within Canada.
+The Coalition for Canadian Police Reform is Canadian Registered Charity.
+Our goal is to educate Canadians about the need for professionalization of policing through national standards and a 21st Century curriculum.

-We are a group of concerned individuals who believe there is overwhelming evidence of a need for transformation in how police officers in Canada are educated and trained.
-We are bringing together relevant stakeholders – community members, police, researchers, and politicians – to talk about what police officers need to know to effectively police in the 21st century.
-We believe that citizens reflecting the diversity of Canada should have input into curriculum.
+There is overwhelming evidence of a need for transformation in how police officers in Canada are educated and trained.
+We bring together relevant stakeholders – citizens representing all parts of Canada and representing the diversity of our nation, police, researchers and politicians – to discuss what police officers need to know to effectively police in the 21st century.
+We believe that citizens reflecting the diversity of Canada should have input into the curriculum our recruits learn.

 Contact us to find out more about volunteer opportunities in social media posting.